syncfusion-content/javascript-docs/js/api/ejRibbon.md

 ### tabs.groups.content.groups.customToolTip.title `string`
 {:#members:tabs-groups-content-groups-customtooltip-title}

 Sets title to the custom tooltip.
-Text and html support are provided for title and the title is in bold for text format.
+Text and HTML support are provided for title and the title is in bold for text format.

 #### Default Value: